Frequently Asked Questions (FAQS)

 Q. Which auction houses sell vintage NASA photographs?

-A. There have been three market-defining auctions at Dreweatts and Bloomsbury Auctions in London.
-You can download the catalogues and view sale results for all of them via these links: 2011, 2012 and 2015.
+A. There have been three market-defining auctions at Dreweatts and Bloomsbury Auctions in London in 2011, 2012 and 2015.
 Bonhams in New York also regularly holds sales of vintage NASA photographs and other space exploration items; previous auctions can be found online here.
 While Skinner Auctions, also in America, recently conducted a landmark sale in November 2017, online here.